 - Cream – So needed to add richness to the broth.

 - White wine – To take this zuppa to next level!
-We are using just 1/2 cup.
+I am using just ½ cup.
 The rest you can toast with your family to this zuppa in the end… cheers!

 As all three methods start similarly, I will focus on the stovetop version for now.
 You can find slow cooker and instant pot methods in the recipe card.

-Grab a heavy bottom pot, like a Dutch oven or cast iron pot, and fry the bacon.
-Remove bacon and discard excess bacon drippings, leaving about 2-3 tablespoons in the pan.
+I grab a heavy bottom pot, like a Dutch oven or cast iron pot, and fry the bacon.
+Then, I remove the bacon and discard the excess bacon drippings, leaving about 2-3 tablespoons in the pan.

-Add chopped onions to the same pan and sauté till translucent.
-Toss in your chopped garlic and cook till fragrant.
-Pour in your wine and reduce it to half, about 2-3 minutes… you are starting to add so many layers of flavors to your zuppa pot!
-Season with salt, pepper, chili flakes, thyme and oregano.
+Next, I add chopped onions to the same pan and sauté them until they’re translucent.
+I toss in the chopped garlic and cook until it’s fragrant.
+I pour in my wine and reduce it to half, which takes about 2-3 minutes.
+I’m starting to add so many layers of flavors to my zuppa pot!
+I season with salt, pepper, chili flakes, thyme, and oregano.

-Time to add the chicken broth and potatoes.
-Bring your soup up to a low boil then reduce heat to medium low.
-Cook until the potatoes are just fork tender, about 10-15 minutes.
+Then it’s time to add the chicken broth and potatoes.
+I bring my soup up to a low boil, then reduce the heat to medium-low.
+I cook until the potatoes are just fork-tender, about 10-15 minutes.

-Add in the browned meat mixture.
-Keep some aside as topping to garnish the top of your soup bowls.
+I add in the browned meat mixture, keeping some aside as a topping to garnish the top of my soup bowls.

-Add your kale and cook until the kale is wilted, about 2-3 minutes.
-Stir in the heavy cream and reduce to low heat, and let all the flavors marry for a few minutes.
+Next, I add my kale and cook until it’s wilted, about 2-3 minutes.
+I stir in the heavy cream and reduce the heat to low, letting all the flavors marry for a few minutes.

-Optional: If you want a little thicker consistency, mix 1-2 Tbsp cornstarch with a little heavy cream and stir into the soup during the last two minutes of cooking.
-Another method is to smash some of your potatoes and that starchiness will thicken your zuppa.
+Optional: If I want a thicker consistency for my soup, I mix 1-2 tablespoons of cornstarch with a little heavy cream and stir it into the soup during the last two minutes of cooking.
+Another method I use is to smash some of the potatoes in the soup.
+The starchiness from the potatoes helps thicken the zuppa nicely.

-Whatever method you use, you have one tasty pot in your kitchen.
-Now all that’s left is to serve up!
-Garnish it with the remaining sausage and bacon, along with some shaved Parmesan cheese and a couple of sprigs of fresh thyme.
+Whatever method I use, I end up with one tasty pot in my kitchen.
+Now all that’s left is to serve it up!
+I garnish it with the remaining sausage and bacon, along with some shaved Parmesan cheese and a couple of sprigs of fresh thyme.
 That’s it… slurp… slurp!

-Oh… don’t forget an unlimited side of some great crusty bread to soak up this delicious thing in your bowl!
+Oh… don’t forget an unlimited side of some of my great crusty bread to soak up this delicious thing in your bowl!

 Sometimes I also like a nice fresh salad alongside my zuppa.